 An X-ray of a dog with GDV.
 The large black tubular structure is the twisted stomach.

-In some cases, GDV can be diagnosed with an abdominal ultrasound but it can be difficult as there is excessive gas in the stomach which makes ultrasound more difficult to interpret.
+In some cases, GDV can be diagnosed with an abdominal ultrasound, but it can be difficult because there is excessive gas in the stomach, which makes the ultrasound more difficult to interpret.

-The twisting of the stomach can obstruct blood supply to major organs, making immediate surgical intervention very important.
+Because the twisting of the stomach can obstruct blood supply to major organs, surgical intervention is very important and an absolute requirement for treatment.
+Simply decompressing the stomach and thinking all is well is wrong.

-After GDV surgery, your dog will be monitored closely for several days.
-IV fluids and pain medication will be given as needed.
-Most dogs recover well from GDV surgery and can return to their normal activities within a few weeks.
+After GDV surgery, your dog will be monitored closely for a few days.
+Most dogs recover well from GDV surgery and can regain their normal activities within a few weeks.

 What is the prognosis for dogs with GDV?